 - 15 recipes with desalted cod

-To prepare this soup with the finest ingredients, we recommend our premium desalted cod ready to cook, our perfectly salted cod , and our selection of fresh and frozen seafood for the soup's garnishes.
-At Bacalalo, we've been selecting the best cod and fish from Barcelona's Mercat del Ninot since 1990.
+To prepare this soup with the best ingredients, we recommend our premium desalted cod ready to cook, our salted cod at the perfect salt point, and our selection of fresh and frozen seafood for the soup's additions.
+At Bacalalo, we have been selecting the best cod and fish from the Mercat del Ninot in Barcelona since 1990.